Eleanora Atherton: Bequests upon her death

+Atherton was perceived as highly respectable and generous during her lifetime.
+Historians studying the legacies of British slave-ownership have since noted that the origins of her wealth received little scrutiny among her contemporaries, obscured by the visibility and scale of her charitable giving.

 The papers of her ancestor, John Byrom were donated to the Chetham's Library.
 Her private papers were bequeathed to her secretary, Sarah Bolger, who had worked for her for more than 35 years.
 Bolger retired to Bournemouth where she built a house called 'Atherton' and lived very comfortably until her death in 1889.
 Mary Ann Degge, Atherton's former Lady's maid was named as Bolger's executor.

-Atherton's properties in Prescot and Walton-on-the-Hill were bequeathed to her second cousin, the Reverend James Alan Park, the son of James Alan Park and Lucy Atherton.
+Atherton's properties in Prescot and Walton-on-the-Hill were bequeathed to her second cousin, the Reverend James Allan Park, the son of James Allan Park and Lucy Atherton.
 Her two estates in Jamaica, "Green Park Estate" and "Spring Vale Pen", together with some tenements at Prescot, and chambers in Lincoln's Inn, London, used by her father were bequeathed to the Reverends' younger brother, Alexander Atherton Park, who was also a barrister like her own father.
 Atherton also left him her father's law books at the chamber.

 Some smaller estates were left to a distant cousin, Domville H.C.
 Poole of Lymm Hall.
 A final bequest was unusual in the fact that it was not to a blood relative.
 A large bequest went to Atherton's godson, Edward Fox, son of Edward Vigor-Fox of the Manchester and Salford Yeomanry, who were infamously involved in the Peterloo Massacre and likely descended from Jane Vigor.
 Fox was directed to use the name of "Atherton Byrom", in order to inherit her Manchester estates and land at Chester, and her cherished retreat, Kersal Cell, along with the entire Byrom Hall estate, in Lowton, which included the right to use the Byrom crest.
 A Royal Licence was granted by the Queen on 29 December 1870.
 The godson became Edward Byrom of Culver House and Kersal.
 He lived in Holcombe Burnell, and became High Sheriff of Devon in 1888.
 His elder son was Edward Clement Atherton Byrom, who married Katharine Mary Coopland, and his younger son (by his second wife) was Edward Luttrell Grimston Byrom, who married and then divorced Duff Twysden.

 Another of Atherton's bequests went to Richard Atherton, a merchant residing in Philipsburg, Centre County, Pennsylvania; to be held in trust and divided between William, Francis and Isabella Atherton equally.